shahrokh1106/multiview-boundingbox-reidentification-smart-cart/README.md

 * End-to-end Multi-View Bounding Box Re-Identification algorithm: Developing a multi-object multi-camera bounding box re-identification algorithm, integrating the trained Siamese network with epipolar constraints to enable accurate and efficient object re-identification across different camera views
 * Deployment Automation: Implementing deployment automation solutions using C++ for Edge-TPU Coral and Raspberry Pi platforms, optimizing inference performance and resource utilization for real-time application deployment at the edge.

+The main algorithm iterates all possible triple combinations of bounding boxes to find a set of bounding boxes with minimum cost.
+Such a cost is computed by epipolar geometry constraint and cosine similarity between feature embedding belonging to the bounding boxes. <br/>
+* Epipolar constraint: Given the center of a bounding box in one view, the center of the matched bounding box in the other way is expected to be on the corresponding epipolar line.
+The cost is computed based on the distance from the lines.
+* Embedding constraint: Given a bounding box in from a camera view, its feature embedding could be captured in two ways: 1) getting the corresponding features from the backbone of MobileNet, 2) getting the corresponding features from a trained model.
+The current setup is based on the second approach.
+  * h

 A sample result from the main  multi-view multi-object bounding-box re-identification algorithm in the presence of noise (inaccurate bounding boxes detected by an object detection model):

 ![results](https://github.com/shahrokh1106/multiview-boundingbox-reidentification-smart-cart/assets/44213732/bbae13c3-cb97-45a1-afea-bcfb479d0ecd)